cheredia19/us-presidential-elections-facts-and-figures/README.md

 The table below shows the number of electoral votes obtained by Republicans and Democrats from the first time they participated in the same election until now.

+In 1936, Democrat Franklin D. Roosevelt was elected president with 523 electoral votes out of 531.
+The Democratic party achieved over 400 electoral votes five times (1912, 1932, 1940, 1944, 1964).

 <FlatUiTable data={{ url: 'ev_dem_rep.csv' }} />

 <PlotlyLineChart